cmoore42/PracticalDMX/README.md

 - Various connectors, headers, sockets

 # Project Status
-- PC Board designed and ordered, not yet built
+- PC Board designed and ordered
+- PC Board built and tested with 12V input power
 - Software done and tested, as much as possible without hardware

 # To Do List
 - Add code to allow for setting of universe and address offset
+- Test PC board with actual 12V LED lights
+- Add overcurrent protection to circuit
 - Create 3D printable case